wooneusean/minecraft-fishermen/README.md

 `name`: username to log in to minecraft (can be anything if joining an offline-mode server)

 `password`(optional): optional if joining a offline-mode server.
 Password to the minecraft account.

+`viewer`(optional): `true` if you want to have a viewer for your bot.
+Provides a right-click move functionality to your bot.

+`viewer_port`(optional): Port for the viewer.
+Defaults to 3000.

 ## Commands